HeavenHavoc/Havoc/README.md

 # Usage:

-Just run the tool and see the options, you will find all the examples of options to help you :)
+when you run the tool you will see a lot of options, you will find examples to help you :)

 # That's all :)